Meet Your Menopause Nurse

 The 5:2 Diet

 What is it?
-The 5:2 diet allows you to eat normally for 5 days a week and then fast or have a small meal of around 500 calories on 2 other days.
+The 5:2 diet recommends you eat normally for 5 days a week and then fast or have a small meal of around 500 calories on 2 other days.

 Who is it good for?
 People who want more flexibility than the Alternate Day Fasting.